ioakowuah/Recommendation-System-Analysis-and-Modeling/README.md

 Before building the recommendation engine, I conducted EDA to better understand the dataset:
 #### Key Insights
 -	User activity:
--View Events Dominate: The majority of user interactions are views, with over 16 million occurrences.
+- View Events Dominate: The majority of user interactions are views, with over 16 million occurrences.
 This suggests that users frequently browse items but do not necessarily proceed

 - Low Add-to-Cart Conversion: The number of add-to-cart events is significantly lower than views.
 This indicates a high drop-off rate between viewing an item and adding it to the cart.